- Video: Recovering After a C Section Delivery

 The mother is given a lot of pain relief medication to help her heal faster.
 These medications are given taking care that it does not affect the quality of breast milk.
 Therefore, it is recommended that you take only the medicine prescribed by the doctor and adhere to the quantity prescribed.

 Usually, the milk starts coming in within 2 to 6 days after the delivery.
 If it takes more time, experts recommend that the mother persists in her efforts to breastfeed.
 This is because, in the initial days, the mother’s breasts produce enough colostrum (first milk produced in late pregnancy) for the baby to feed on.

-How Will My First Few Days After Cesarean Be?
+How Will My First Few Days After Caesarean Be?

-The doctor removes the staples on the third or the fourth day.
+The doctor removes the staples on the seventh or eighth day.
 Note that the procedure is not painful and it just feels like a small pinch.
 In most cases, this is done before the mother gets discharged.

 The vaginal bleeding and discharge diminishes gradually but may last up to six weeks.
 The discharge turns from bright red to pink and then to yellow-white.